HomeAfricaPope urges Angola to heal divisions at events drawing 130,000

 By Yesim Dikmen and Joshua McElwee

-KILAMBA, Angola, April 19 (Reuters) - Pope Leo urged Angolans on Sunday to overcome divisions after decades of bloody conflict in an address to an estimated 100,000 people who flocked to a Mass in a dirt field near the capital Luanda.
+KILAMBA, Angola, April 19 (Reuters) - Pope Leo urged Angolans on Sunday to overcome divisions after decades of war, first at a Mass in a field outside Luanda and then in a prayer at a site that was once a hub for transatlantic slavery, events that jointly drew roughly 130,000 people.

 He urged Angolans to "build together a country where old divisions are overcome once and for all, where hatred and violence disappear."